ibbles/LearningUnrealEngine/Pawn.md

 # Pawn

 A Pawn is a type of Actor that can be controlled.
-By a player with a controller, or by an AI.
+By a player with a controller/keyboard/mouse/joystick/etc, or by an AI.
+These are represented by a Player Controller or an AI Controller, respectively.
-We say that the Pawn is possessed by the controller.
+We say that the Pawn is possessed by the Controller.
 Can be a character, a vehicle, a fish, etc.
-Often comes with a CameraComponent which the player sees through while controlling the pawn.
+Often comes with a Camera Component which the player sees through while controlling the pawn.
 The Game Mode has a default Pawn.

 The Pawn has a set of input events that it listens for and reacts to.
 Inputs such as key or button presses, mouse clicks and drags, thumb sticks, and triggers.
 Unreal Engine maps these device inputs to named input events.
 The device input to input event mapping is done in Top Menu Bar > Edit > Project Settings > Engine > Input > Bindings.
+The input events can be added to a Blueprint Pawn's Event Graph.
+The input events can be bound to a C++ Pawn's member functions in `Pawn::SetupPlayerInputComponent`.

 [[2020-04-10_21:46:17]] [Inputs](./Inputs.md)